cocodelabs/palaver-presskit/README.md

 ### English

-Palaver is an advanced IRC client for iPhone and iPad featuring a unique user interface which makes using IRC a pleasure.
+Palaver is a modern IRC client for iPhone and iPad featuring a unique user interface which makes using IRC a pleasure.
 It fits you and your mobile devices perfectly.
 You can use Palaver on the large screen of the iPad or on the road with your iPhone.
-Palaver was made with the modern IRC user in mind and features iCloud support, ZNC integration with push notifications, and much more.
+Palaver was made with the modern IRC user in mind and features IRCv3 support, ZNC integration, push notifications, and much more.

 ### Dutch